Living Off CampusSeniors

 Senior students will not be released to live off campus after an on-campus housing assignment has been made.

 The number of students provided permission to live off campus is determined by the projected number of continuing students who will be living on campus as well as the projected number of first-year and international students.
-Juniors who actually lived off campus for the 2014-15 academic year will be granted permission to live off-campus for 2015-16.
 Students will receive an email to verify their off campus address in KnightLine.

-Lottery numbers will be used to determine the order of student groups released.
+Lottery time slots will be used to determine the order of student groups released.
 Students can apply as a group (five or less) or individually.
-The requests to live off campus are ranked according to the lowest lottery number to the highest lottery number per group or individual.
-Applications will be due Wednesday, March 11 at noon.
+The requests to live off campus are ranked according to the earliest lottery time slot to the latest lottery time slot per group or individual.
+Applications will be due Thursday, March 26, 2015 at noon.

 Students who are 23 years of age by Aug.
 1, 2015, are automatically eligible for off-campus housing according to the residency requirement.
 If a student meets the age requirement and chooses to live off campus, he/she will still need to apply for off-campus status to notify Residential Education and Housing of their intentions.

-Lottery numbers will be used to determine the order of student groups released.
+Lottery time slots will be used to determine the order of student groups released.
 Students can apply as a group or individually.
-The requests to live off campus are ranked according to the lowest lottery number to the highest lottery number per group or individual.
+The requests to live off campus are ranked according to the earliest lottery time slot to the latest lottery time slot per group or individual.

 Senior/junior mixed groups are not eligible to apply for senior off-campus.
 Only all senior group applications will be accepted for senior off-campus status.